Skip to main content

 The final EHC plan must be issued within a 20 week overall time limit.

-An EHC needs assessment is a comprehensive assessment, carried out in order to identify exactly what your child or young person’s special educational needs are and the special help they might need.
+An EHCNA is an assessment carried out to identify exactly what your child or young person’s special educational needs are and the special help they might need.

 Schools are often able to meet the needs of children through SEN Support, but sometimes a child or young person needs a more intensive level of specialist help that cannot be met from the resources available to schools and other settings via SEN Support.